 Masters Division running should be approached with excitement as it provides an opportunity to restart your running career or find new and unique running challenges.
-Too often it is simply considered a reflection of age with many runners considering it the end of being competitive, or the slow decline out of running all together.
+Too often it is simply considered a reflection of age, with many runners considering it the end of being competitive or the slow decline out of running altogether.
 Instead of giving into the stigmas associated with aging as a runner, embrace being a Master and make each footfall count, as you focus less on age and more on the “Mastery of Running”.

 Resetting Personal Records… While Remembering Running Lessons Learned

 Joining other runners as a Master does not require you to forget your past running experiences and personal records, but rather take this as an opportunity to remove the pressure these PRs and expectations have created.
 This is not to state that you can’t compete (if you are a competitive runner) or you won’t win an overall race, but that entering Masters Division is an important time to evaluate where you are, and where you want to go as a runner.